Chocolate Cheesecake

 Cheesecake Filling

 - Chop the chocolate into very small pieces and place in a large heatproof bowl.
 Microwave on medium power (not standard or high power) for 45 second intervals, removing the bowl from the microwave and giving it a stir in between each, until smooth.
-Or melt in a double boiler.
+Or melt in a double boiler ensuring that the water in the saucepan underneath is gently simmering and not touching the bottom of the bowl containing the chocolate.

 Baking, Cooling & Chilling the Cheesecake